MarcusH3/MarcusH3/README.md

 <div align="center">

- 🎓 Doing Internship at Occdec as Tech Lead developing AI for IoT in Python
+ 🎓 Doing Internship at Occdec as Technical Lead for a team of softwear engineers developing AI in the Python language

  👨‍💻 Currently working on **a peer to pee app**

- 📖 I’m also learning **Terraform, Solidity, Pytorch**
+ 📖 I’m also learning **Terraform, Solidity and Data Structures & Algorithms **

 💬 Feel free to get in touch or ask me about **Java, Oracle  or anything else [here](https://github.com/MarcusH3/MarcusH3/issues)**